mondok/history_search/README.md

  1. Copy `/bin/history_search` to your PATH

 ## Usage
-The `command` flag is the term that you'd like to search for:
+The `command` parameter is the term that you'd like to search for:

     history_search --command=ls